-Katherine Foxhall grew up in Devon, England, where she benefitted from a state comprehensive education (and a wonderful History teacher).
-She studied History at the University of Warwick, then specialised in the History of Medicine for her PhD.
+Katherine Foxhall grew up in Devon, England, where she benefitted from a state comprehensive education, and a wonderful History teacher.
+She studied BA History at the University of Warwick, then specialised in the History of Medicine for her PhD.
 She has held research and lecturing posts at the University of Manchester, King’s College London, and the University of Leicester.
-Currently she works for the Royal Historical Society as Research and Communications Officer.

-An expert in medical history, Katherine has written and spoken widely about the maritime experiences of Victorian convicts and emigrants; the histories of vaccination; medical experimentation; quarantine and medical borders; and migraine.
+An expert in social and medical history, Katherine has written and spoken widely about the maritime experiences of Victorian convicts and emigrants; the histories of vaccination; medical experimentation; quarantine and medical borders; and migraine.

 In 2016 she worked with a national migraine charity to digitise and develop a website for a collection of 600 artworks.
 As a result of this project, the Migraine Action Art Collection has now been acquired permanently by the Wellcome Library.